cropgeeks/hpc-help/gpu.rst

 .. note::
   Eventually we may create a dedicated Slurm queues to handle GPU jobs, but for now access is via the normal CPU queues.

-Whenever you login or run a script on a GPU node, your path will be modified to include Nvidia's cuda platform.
+Whenever you run a job on a GPU node, your path will be modified to include Nvidia's cuda platform.
 This will be required if compiling any programs from source, for example using the ``nvcc`` compiler.
 Most of the system's cuda files can be found at ``/usr/local/cuda/bin``.

 To see the current state (and power usage) of the Tesla card, run::